Living in Bermuda

 Are there good restaurants in Bermuda?

 "One of the most popular restaurants in Bermuda is the Waterlot Inn, located in the Fairmont Southampton Resort.
 This restaurant is known for its fresh seafood, including the signature dish of Bermuda Fish Chowder.
 The restaurant also offers a variety of other dishes, such as steak, pasta, and salads.
 The atmosphere is elegant and the views of the harbor are stunning.
 Another popular restaurant in Bermuda is the Lobster Pot, located in the heart of St. George's.
 This restaurant is known for its fresh seafood, including the signature dish of Bermuda Fish Chowder.
 The restaurant also offers a variety of other dishes, such as steak, pasta, and salads.
 The atmosphere is casual and the views of the harbor are beautiful.
 The Swizzle Inn is another popular restaurant in Bermuda.
 This restaurant is known for its traditional Bermudian cuisine, including the signature dish of Bermuda Fish Chowder.
 The restaurant also offers a variety of other dishes, such as steak, pasta, and salads.
 The atmosphere is relaxed and the views of the harbor are breathtaking.
 Finally, the Pickled Onion is a popular restaurant in Bermuda.
 This restaurant is known for its traditional Bermudian cuisine, including the signature dish of Bermuda Fish Chowder.
 The restaurant also offers a variety of other dishes, such as steak, pasta, and salads.
-The atmosphere is cozy and the views of the harbor are stunning," commented one expat living in Bermuda.
+The atmosphere is cozy and the views of the harbor are stunning," said an expat in Bermuda.

 Where will I buy groceries and do other shopping in Bermuda?